If you’re a student in the UK who’s planning to take out a financial loan, you may have heard of SLC disbursement.

-If your application for student finance was approved, you’ll receive your SLC disbursement payments in three instalments, the first one of which you’ll get at the beginning of the academic year.
+If your application for student finance was approved, you’d receive your SLC disbursement payments in three instalments, the first one of which you’ll get at the beginning of the academic year.

 The cost of tuition varies based on where you live and where you plan to study.
 However, tuition fees for all students in the UK are capped at £9,250.

-The amount students receive in loans depends on the living conditions.
+The amount students receive in loans depends on their living conditions.
 They can receive a maximum amount of £8,171-£11,116.

 The process of applying varies by region.
 In England, for instance, you must apply to Student Finance England, while in Scotland, you must apply to the Student Awards Agency.
 There are separate Student Finance bodies for students in Wales and Northern Ireland.